dtrasbo/formatize/README.md

 =========

-Plugin containing the `textilize`, `textilize_without_paragraph`, and `markdown` helpers removed from Rails.
+Plugin containing the `textilize`, `textilize_without_paragraph`, and `markdown` helper methods removed from Rails.

 Installation
 ------------